Training for a First Marathon in Six Months Time

 It's a good, safe way for absolute beginners to start running.

 I get e-mails all the time from people who have successfully completed my running programs and are well on their way to long-term health and fitness.
-Check out the reaction below:
+Check out this message I received through the contact form recently:

 "I did it!
 One day before the end of the program (Beginners Running Program 3).
 I changed the plan for weeks 10-12, because I was having a hard time with the second, third and on runs.
 I always felt great in the first one, so decided to make it just one run and see how far I could go.
 I started with 13 minutes, then each run added 2 minutes.